PsiLynx/PsiKit/docs/installing.md

-# Instalation process
+# Installation process
-1. this is the TeamCode build.gradle, you need to add the two lines mentioned as `IMPORTANT`
+1. This is the TeamCode build.gradle, you need to add the two lines mentioned as `IMPORTANT`
 ```gradle
     // TeamCode/build.gradle